Getting your body in shape can be a tough job, and it's not uncommon to hit a plateau or for bulking or weight loss efforts to slow down.

 One study found that creatine improved muscle function and performance by up to 20% .

-For athletes on a daily training schedule, that may make a significant difference, but it's important to remember that creatine shouldn't replace your post-workout protein shake.
+That may make a significant difference for athletes on a daily training schedule, but it's important to remember that creatine shouldn't replace your post-workout protein shake.

 See the best creatine supplements.